Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Introduction

-As an example for the importance of fluid inertia, consider an organism that suddenly stops to move.
-In the creeping-flow approximation, the surrounding fluid arrests instantly.
+Answering these questions in general is obviously a very challenging task.
+To simplify the problem, the dynamics of motile microorganisms in water is often described using the creeping-flow approximation -- the Stokes approximation -- which neglects possible effects of unsteady and convective fluid inertia \citep{Lighthill1952,Blake1971, fauci2006, yates1986, happelbrenner1981,pedleysquirmer,lauga2009,Visser2011}.
+This approach works very well for the majority of microorganisms.
+But for larger ones, in particular for organisms that swim with highly unsteady time-dependent gaits, fluid inertia cannot be neglected.
+The flow field of the organism {\em Chlamydomonas reinhardtii}, for instance, cannot be described by the Stokes approximation \citep{wei2021measurements}.
+As a second example, consider {\em Mesodinium rubrum} which swims with short jumps interrupted by longer rest periods \citep{fenchel2006motile,Jiang2011Robidium}.
+When the organism stops suddenly, fluid inertia cannot be neglected: the Stokes approximation predicts that the surrounding fluid arrests instantly.
 In reality, the disturbance flow around the organism takes some time to vanish.
-For a passive sphere in a still fluid, this inertia effect induced by the unsteadiness of the disturbance flow gives rise to a memory term in the expression for the hydrodynamic force that depends on its past accelerations, the BBO history force \citep{boussinesq1885resistance,basset1888treatise,oseen1927neuere}. \citet{wang2012unsteady} used the unsteady Stokes equation to model how the velocity of a spherical squirmer decays after a sudden jump to escape a predator.
-They determined how the history force affects the velocity decay, and found good agreement with measurements performed by \citet{Jiang2011} on copepods, despite the fact that possible effects of convective fluid inertia were not considered.
+For a passive sphere, this inertia effect induced by the unsteadiness of the disturbance flow gives rise to a memory term in the expression for the hydrodynamic force that depends on its past accelerations, the BBO history force \citep{boussinesq1885resistance,basset1888treatise,oseen1927neuere}. \citet{wang2012unsteady} used the unsteady Stokes equation to model how the velocity of a spherical squirmer decays after a sudden jump to escape a predator.
+They determined how the history force affects the velocity decay, and found good agreement with measurements performed by \citet{Jiang2011} on copepods, despite the fact that possible effects of convective fluid inertia were not considered. \cite{spelman2017arbitrary} calculated the hydrodynamic force and the disturbance flow produced by a deforming swimmer, accounting for unsteady fluid inertia.